Selling Fine Art Photography Online Is Hard

 It’s still up to you to woo your clients and market your own work if you want potential customers to find you.
-Without that, you’re no better off than with the old “build it and they will come” mentality, which we all know leads to an online presence more like a ghost town than a bustling marketplace.
+Otherwise, you may as well adopt the old “build it and they will come” mentality, which we all know leads to an online presence more like a ghost town than a bustling marketplace.

-As I said, we need to step up to the plate and be strong about all this, because it’s not easy.
+As I said, you need to step up to the plate and be strong about all this, because it’s not easy.

 The Importance Of Building Your Artist Persona

-The Internet is a fickle place, and has more in common with the Wild West than the real world sometimes, and selling anything online is hard without first establishing your authority.
+The Internet is a fickle place, and sometimes has more in common with the Wild West than the real world.

-Think about Ansel Adams or Peter Lik again — regardless of whether or not you like their photography, they both have a certain level of authority in their field that counteracts many of the symptoms of sales resistance people naturally exhibit.
+Think about Ansel Adams or Peter Lik again — regardless of whether or not you like their photography, they both have a certain level of authority in their field that counteracts any sales resistance people naturally feel.

-That authority is what you should aim to build, and it’s by no means as difficult as you might think, nor do you need to be famous to make it happen!
+Building your own authority is by no means as difficult as you might think, nor do you need to be famous to make it happen!